 Some people apply a layer of paste to the Heatsink and another to the Processor, although I prefer to give only one so that when the Heatsink is placed (usually under pressure), it does not overflow into the motherboard.

 Regarding how often should you replace thermal paste?
-Everything will depend on its quality, the ambient temperature.
-The operating time of the computer, the percentage of CPU utilization and some other reason.
-I recommend replacing the thermal paste on CPU pins every year.
-Although the manufacturers of good pasta usually guarantee the proper functioning in periods of between three and five years.
+Everything will depend on its quality, ambient temperature—the computer’s operating time, the percentage of CPU utilization, and some other reasons.
+I recommend replacing the paste on CPU pins every year.
+Although the good pasta manufacturers usually guarantee the proper functioning in periods of between three and five years.

-Finally, although we have focused on the central Processor or CPU, both GPU and chipset (and it is possible that other components for how to clean thermal paste off cpu) use thermal paste and it is advisable to replace it.
+Finally, although we have focused on the central Processor or CPU, both GPU and chipset (and it is possible that other components for how to clean thermal paste off CPU) use paste, and it is advisable to replace it.
 To do this, we will follow a process similar to the one described above for the CPU: we will separate the chip from the metal heatsink, clean the existing debris, apply the new paste and reassemble.

 How to Clean Thermal Paste Off CPU: Preparation Guide